Lufax Holding: Leading fintech platform with attractive long-term potential

 Lufax Holding Ltd (NYSE: LU) is the leading financial service platform, operating in retail credit facilitation and wealth management segments.

-Lufax is primarily addressing the large unmet demand of small business owners and also provides personalized wealth management products to fast-growing middle class and affluent population.
-Lufax is serving about 14.5 million borrowers and more than 14.9 million active investors in wealth management business.
+Lufax is primarily addressing the large unmet demand of small business owners, and also provides personalized wealth management products to the fast-growing middle class and affluent population.
+Lufax is serving about 14.5 million borrowers and more than 14.9 million active investors in the wealth management business.

-The company is backed by Ping An Group, which is leading tech financial services group, operating in insurance, banking and asset management.
-Through close partnership, Ping An opens up for Lufax the ecosystem with more than 200 million retail clients.
+The company is backed by Ping An Group, which is a leading tech financial services group, operating in insurance, banking, and asset management.
+Through a close partnership, Ping An opens up for Lufax the ecosystem with more than 200 million retail clients.

 In 2012, Lufax launched an online peer-to-peer (P2P) lending platform Lufax.com, which was later upgraded to LU.com.
-Lufax became one of the leaders in P2P market, and was expanding the wealth management business.
+Lufax became one of the leaders in the P2P market and was expanding the wealth management business.

-P2P market was rapidly growing but the market was loosely regulated.
-Many of the platforms operated as pyramid-schemes or with insufficient risk assessment, resulting in large number of defaults.
+The P2P market was rapidly growing but the market was loosely regulated.
+Many of the platforms operated as pyramid schemes or with insufficient risk assessment, resulting in a large number of defaults.
 The authorities started tightening the regulations in 2016, which included caps on the lending amounts and full disclosure on the use of payments.
-Around that time in 2016, Lufax was looking to go public on Hong Kong exchange as first P2P platform, but the investors aware of the new regulations and risks were turning away from this market.
+Around that time in 2016, Lufax was looking to go public on Hong Kong exchange as the first P2P platform, but the investors aware of the new regulations and risks were turning away from this market.
 According to new regulations, P2P firms had to transform to loan companies and meet minimum capital requirements.
-Lufax’s IPO was postponed, and the company decided to transform their business and discontinue their P2P operations as of 2019.
+Lufax’s IPO was postponed, and the company decided to transform its business and discontinue its P2P operations as of 2019.